bmc/markwrap/index.md

 * A `java.io.File` object specifying a file with one of these extensions:
   `.htm`, `.html`, `.xhtm`, `.xhtml`

-A passthrough HTML parser simply passing the HTML straight through, unmodified.
+A passthrough HTML converter simply passes the HTML straight through, unmodified.

 ### Handling plain text

-To get a plaintext-to-HTML parser, call `MarkWrap.converterFor()` with:
+To get a plaintext-to-HTML converter, call `MarkWrap.converterFor()` with:

 * the `MarkupType.PlainText` constant
 * the MIME type string "text/plain"